Dinesh29nov/Temperature_Conversion/ReadMe.txt

 Step 3: One pop-up comes press okay to enter the temperature reading.
 Step 4: Enter the temperature in input field, cancel if you don't want
 		to enter the value.
+Step 5: Make sure you enter the unit of temperature for getting proper output i.e., K or k for kelvin
+		R or r for rankine
+		F or f for fahrenheit
+		C or c for celsius, at the end of the value.
+If you dont put then webserver will handle this case automatically.
 Step 5: After entering the temperature one pop-up window comes with URL.
 Step 6: Paste the URL into web browser to see the output.